-- Comply with local sickness reporting procedures. - Be clear who your line manager is, or who you are required to report absences to. - Maintain contact with your line manager during periods of absence. - Due to workload planning and other considerations, your line manager has a right to know when you will be back at work.
-Therefore, you must ensure you keep them updated with your situation and when you are likely to return. - Provide appropriate medical certificates for all absences in a timely manner: - Self certificate, for absences that last between 1-7 consecutive days, OR - Doctors certificate, for absences lasting more than 7 consecutive days (including weekends and bank holidays). - Attend Return to Work Interviews after every absence. - Be familiar with the 3 Stage Approach flow-chart for managing absence (see Absence management Toolkit). - Attend absence review meetings. - Attend and participate in Occupational Health referrals. - Appointments to visit doctors, dentists or hospitals should be arranged out of working hours if at all possible to avoid disruption to the working day.
-If this is not possible, it is your responsibility to notify your line manager in advance of any medical, dental or optical appointments.
+- Comply with local sickness reporting procedures. - Be clear who your line manager is, or who you are required to report absences to. - Maintain reasonable contact with your line manager during periods of absence. - Due to workload planning and other considerations, your line manager has a right to know when you will be back at work.
+Therefore, you must ensure you keep them updated with your situation and when you are likely to return. - Provide the appropriate medical certificates for all absences in a timely manner: - o Self-certificate, for absences that last between 1-7 consecutive days, OR - Doctors certificate (Fit note), for absences lasting more than 7 consecutive days (including weekends and bank holidays). - Attend Return to Work Interviews after every absence. - Be familiar with the 3 Stage Approach flow chart for managing absence (see Absence Management). - Attend absence review meetings. - Attend and participate in Occupational Health referrals. - Appointments to visit doctors, dentists or hospitals should be arranged out of working hours if at all possible to avoid disruption to the working day.
+If this is not possible you should try to arrange your appointment for either the beginning or the end of the working day in order to minimise any disruption.
+It is your responsibility to notify your line manager in advance of any medical, dental or optical appointments.
 If your total absence from work as a result of such an appointment is less than 3 hours, the absence will not be recorded as sick leave.
 Absence over 3 hours will be recorded as sickness absence.

-11.6 Sickness or injury while on holiday
+12.6 Sickness or injury while on holiday